What is an Overdraft Facility and How Does it Work?

-May 07, 2025 | 4 mins read
+December 26, 2025 | 4 mins read

 A moratorium period is a temporary pause in loan repayment offered by lenders to help borrowers manage financial hardship.
 It acts as a short-term relief that allows borrowers to postpone EMI payments without being marked as defaulters.
 To benefit from it, you must first apply for moratorium approval from your lender.

-The moratorium meaning refers to a period when the borrower is not required to make loan repayments for a specified duration.
+The moratorium refers to a period when the borrower is not required to make loan repayments for a specified duration.
 In simple terms, it is a repayment holiday provided by the lender.

 In the case of a Personal Loan, a moratorium period allows you to delay paying EMIs for a few months if you face challenges such as job loss, medical emergencies, or a temporary dip in income.
 However, the interest on your outstanding loan amount continues to accrue during this period.

-For example, if you have a ₹ 5 Lakh Personal Loan with a tenure of 5 Years and interest rate of 11% p.a.*, a 3-month moratorium will postpone your EMIs for that duration.
+For example, if you have a ₹ 5 Lakh Personal Loan with a tenure of 5 Years and an interest rate of 11% p.a.*, a 3-month moratorium will postpone your EMIs for that duration.
 However, interest for those 3 months will be added to your total repayment, increasing your loan cost slightly.

 Thus, while both provide repayment relief, a moratorium is a formal, extended deferment approved under specific conditions.